R3D2/kirby3-simple-newsletter/README.md

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please [create a new issue](https://github.com/username/plugin-name/issues/new).

-## License Disclaimer

-I'm not sure about the MIT license.
-The plugin should be free to use & free to use&modify&copy by anybody who wants to do that without any harmful intent.
-Still I think i'm looking for something a little more restrictive – maybe some upcoming features that would largely only benefit commercial use (such as extended tracking) should be paid? (also idk but i'm always a bit bothered by the wording of the usual notice: it is *"discouraged"* to use this plugin for hate speech & human rights violations? imo it should be absolutely prohibited 🤷‍♂️ )

-\- moevbiz

-But so, as it stands:

-## License (with a question mark):

-MIT

-It is discouraged* to use this plugin in any project that promotes racism, sexism, antisemitism, homophobia, animal abuse, violence or any other form of hate speech.

-\*read: forbidden